To submit a response to Request for Quote (RFQ).

 - If you are a subcontractor who has been named as a recipient on the RFQ, you can use one of the procedures below to submit your response

-- If you are a general contractor who has received written corresponds from a recipient who is NOT a Procore user, see Respond to an RFQ on Behalf of an RFQ Recipient.
+- If you are a general contractor who has received written correspondence from a recipient who is NOT a Procore user, see Respond to an RFQ on Behalf of an RFQ Recipient.

 There are two ways for a subcontractor to respond to an RFQ: